The Effects of Long-Term Exposure to Microgravity on Salivary Markers of Innate Immunity (Salivary Markers) - 01.09.14

 Science Results for Everyone Information Pending

 Johnson Space Center, Human Research Program, Houston, TX, United States

-- Blood and saliva samples will be collected before, during and after a 6-month mission to the ISS.
+Blood and saliva samples will be collected before, during and after long-duration missions to the ISS.
 These samples will be used to measure markers of latent viral reactivation (a global indicator of immune impairment and infection risk) in conjunction with salivary antimicrobial proteins and immune cell functional assays.
 As we will collect our samples during flight and return these to Earth for analysis, we will be able to determine if any changes in immune function occur during flight that could leave the crewmember at an increased risk of infection and illness.

 The data collected during this investigation may lead to a greater understanding of how the immune system is affected by different factors from stress to the environment.
 This data could potentially be used to help develop new treatments and preventative measures for immune dysfunctions.

 Samples are required from 6 crewmembers.
 Additionally, data will be collected before, during and after the yearlong mission of the US crewmember launching on 42S.
 Subjects perform two sessions preflight (one at L-180 days and another at L-60 days), three sessions in-flight (FD10 +11/- 10 days, FD90 +30/- 50 days and R-1) and four sessions postflight (R+0, R+18, R+33 and R+63).
 Yearlong subjects will also perform an additional session at FD214 (±30 days).
 In-flight, urine and saliva samples are frozen in MELFI for later return.
 Blood will nominally be returned ambient; however, if a return vehicle is not available in the proper timeframe, a subset of the nominal samples will be collected, centrifuged and frozen in MELFI for later return.
 Ambient Blood samples must be returned to the PI for processing within 72 hours of collection, therefore, the blood draws must occur in conjunction with a Soyuz flight.